“Tips and Tricks” tutorial. **

 Open a new canvas (Ctrl +N) 700 x 700, transparent background.
 This will be referred to as the working canvas in my directions when switching between canvases.

-Add Element 29 to the canvas.
-Resize to fit the width of the canvas and position below the previous element.
+Add Element 41 to the canvas.
+Resize to fit most the width of the canvas and position in the center.
+Add DS.

-Add Element 50 to the canvas.
-Resize to fit under the frame by the tree slightly overlapping the tree.
+Add Element 17 to the canvas.
+Resize to you liking and position next to the standing poser slightly overlapping the circle.
 Add DS.

 Voila!
 The focal point of your tag is now created.